anth0nyhle/anth0nyhle/README.md

 My PhD research focuses on foot and ankle orthopaedic biomechanics, specifically using a robotic simulator and cadaveric model to study the individual joint kinematic envelopes in the foot and ankle.

-My overall career goal is to leverage engineering and data science to solve real-world problems and contribute to improvements in society, especially in underrepresented, understudied, and underserved communities.
+My overall career goal is to leverage engineering and data science to solve real-world problems and make positive impacts in society, especially in underrepresented, understudied, and underserved communities.
 Areas of interest include healthcare, sustainable development, climate, and the environment.

 Follow me on [Twitter](https://twitter.com/Anth0nyHLe) and [LinkedIn](https://www.linkedin.com/in/anth0nyhle/)!